Measuring rod: Roman Empire

 Large public works and imperial expansion, particularly the large network of Roman roads and the many milecastles, made the measuring rod an indispensable part of both the military and civilian aspects of Roman life.
-Republican Rome used several measures, including the various Greek feet measurements and the Oscan foot of 23.7 cm.
+Republican Rome used several measures, including the various Greek feet measurements and the Oscan foot of 27.5 cm.
 Standardisation was introduced by Agrippa in 29 BC, replacing all previous measurements by a Roman foot of 29.6 cm, which became the foot of Imperial Rome.

-The Roman measuring rod was 10 Roman feet long, and hence called a decempeda, Latin for 'ten feet'.
+The Roman measuring rod was 10 Roman feet long, and hence called a decempeda, Latin for 'ten-footer'.
 It was usually of square section capped at both ends by a metal shoe, and painted in alternating colours.
-Together with the groma and dioptra the decempeda formed the basic kit for the Roman surveyors.
+Together with the groma and dioptra, the decempeda formed the basic kit for the Roman surveyors.
 The measuring rod is frequently found depicted in Roman art showing the surveyors at work.
 A shorter folding yardstick one Roman foot long is known from excavations of a Roman fort in Niederburg, Germany.